-- Our aim is to provide a safe and supportive environment which secures the wellbeing and very best outcomes for the students in the College.
-We do recognise that sometimes the behaviour of adults may lead to an allegation of abuse being made. - Allegations sometimes arise from a differing understanding of the same event, but when they occur they are distressing and difficult for all concerned.
+• Our aim is to provide a safe and supportive environment which secures the wellbeing and very best outcomes for the students in the College.
+We do recognise that sometimes the behaviour of adults may lead to an allegation of abuse being made.

+- Allegations sometimes arise from a differing understanding of the same event, but when they occur they are distressing and difficult for all concerned.
 We also recognise that many allegations are genuine and there are some adults who deliberately seek to harm or abuse children. - We will take all possible steps to safeguard our students and to ensure that the adults in our College are safe to work with children.
-We will always ensure that the Norfolk Safeguarding Children Board Protocol 8.3: Allegations Against Persons who Work with Children and the relevant Department for Education guidance is adhered to and will seek appropriate advice from the Local Authority Designated Officer (LADO).
-The LADO can be contacted on 01603 223473. - If an allegation is made or information is received about an adult who works in our setting which indicates that they may be unsuitable to work with children, the member of staff receiving the information should inform the Principal immediately.
-If the Principal is not available then the information must be passed to the Deputy Principal immediately.
+We will always ensure that the Norfolk Safeguarding Children Partnership Protocol 8.3: Allegations Against Persons who Work with Children and the relevant Department for Education guidance is adhered to and will seek appropriate advice from the Local Authority Designated Officer (LADO).
+The LADO can be contacted on 01603 223473. - If an allegation is made or information is received about an adult who works in our setting which indicates that they may be unsuitable to work with children, the member of staff receiving the information should inform the Principal/CEO immediately.
+If the Principal/CEO is not available then the information must be passed to the Deputy CEO immediately.
 Should an allegation be made against the Principal, this will be reported to the Chair of Governors.
-In the event that the Chair of Governors is not contactable on that day, the information must be passed to and dealt with by the Vice Chair of Governors. - Any member of staff or volunteer who does not feel confident to raise their concerns with the Principal or Chair of Governors should contact the LADO directly on 01603 223473. - The TEN Group has a comprehensive Whistleblowing Procedure which College staff should use to report their concerns.
-This can be found via the Policy Portal tab on the homepage and searching for "whistleblowing" in the search bar in the top right corner of the page.
+In the event that the Chair of Governors is not contactable on that day, the information must be passed to and dealt with by the Vice Chair of Governors. - Any member of staff or volunteer who does not feel confident to raise their concerns with the Principal or Chair of Governors should contact the LADO directly on 01603 223473. - The College has a comprehensive Whistleblowing Procedure which College staff should use to report their concerns (including those relating to organisations or individuals using college premises).
+This can be found via the College SharePoint and by searching for "whistleblowing" in the search bar in the centre of the page.
 Alternatively, it is listed in the Human Resources section.
 If a staff member feels unable to raise concerns regarding safeguarding failures internally they are able to contact the NSPCC